CanastaWiki/Canasta/README.md

 ```

 ## Enabling skins
-On the `LocalSettings.php` you'll find a full list of skins bundled with the image,
+In `LocalSettings.php` you will find a full list of skins bundled with the image;
-remove the `#` comment symbol near the skin to enable it, eg:
+remove the `#` comment symbol near the skin to enable it, e.g.:

 ```php
 #cfLoadSkin('Vector');